d3rky/pyday2022-bcn/docs/instruction.md

     > docker-compose run --service-ports fuzz
     ```

-1. Exception catched: value too long for type character varying(10)!
+1. Exception caught: value too long for type character varying(10)!
 But it should be the 400.
 It is invalid data and your code should properly handle it, but it doesn't.
 How to fix it?

-1. The problem is that DRF `ModelSerializer` in case of overriden the field doesn't inherite limitations of the original field.
-To fix it - remove the name and use the `extra_kwargs`, that will add additional limitations to the inherited limitations from the model.
+1. The problem is that DRF `ModelSerializer` in case of overridden the field doesn't inherit limitations of the original field.
+To fix it - remove the name and use the `extra_kwargs`, which will add additional limitations to the inherited limitations from the model.
 Open the `fuzz_drf_example/account/api.py` and fix the serializer
     ```
     ...
     class AccountSerializer(serializers.ModelSerializer):
-        # remove or comment this line
+        # remove or comment on this line
         # name = serializers.CharField(allow_blank=True)
         ...
         class Meta: